 None of JPMorgan Chase Bank, Chase Card Funding, Chase Issuance Trust, Wilmington Trust Company, Wells Fargo Bank, National Association, the underwriters of the offered notes or any of their respective affiliates or any other person intends to comply with the EU and UK Risk Retention Requirements or to comply with or provide the information required under the Transparency and Reporting Requirements and none of JPMorgan Chase Bank, Chase Card Funding, Chase Issuance Trust, Wilmington Trust Company, Wells Fargo Bank, National Association, the underwriters of the offered notes or any of their respective affiliates or any other person makes any representation or gives any assurance as to whether, and to what extent, the information set out herein and in any periodic or other report provided in relation to the transaction is sufficient for the purpose of satisfying the EU and UK Securitization Requirements, including any due diligence obligations applicable to any Affected Investor.
-Each prospective investor in the notes should independently assess and determine whether the information provided herein and in any periodic or other reports provided to investors in relation to the issuance of the offered notes or other reports provided to investors in relation to the issuance of the offered notes is sufficient to comply with the EU and UK Securitization Requirements.
+Each prospective investor in the notes should independently assess and determine whether the information provided herein and in any periodic or other reports provided to investors in relation to the issuance of the offered notes is sufficient to comply with the EU and UK Securitization Requirements or any similar requirements.